Tau Gamma Phi: Hazing

-Although the fraternity has released a public statement declaring the organization has a "no hazing" policy, several hazing deaths directly linked to the fraternity have been reported since 2006.
+Although the fraternity has released a public statement declaring the organization has a "no hazing" policy, several hazing deaths allegedly linked to the fraternity have been reported.

 In a 2012 interview, Tau Gamma Phi founder Vedasto “Tito” Venida condemned the fraternity's practice of hazing, adding that the organization has already "taken so many innocent lives."
 In 2015, after the hazing death of a Western Mindanao State University student, the fraternity released a statement calling on all chapters to abide by their fraternity motto Primum Nil Nocere or "First, Do No Harm" and commit to avoid violence related to hazing.
-Still, three further hazing deaths have been reported since then.
+Despite the appeal, at least seven more hazing deaths have been reported since then.

 List of confirmed hazing deaths

-According to the ABS-CBN Investigative and Research Group, Tau Gamma Phi has the highest number of recorded hazing deaths among all Filipino fraternities, with 15 deaths as of March 2, 2023.
+According to the ABS-CBN Investigative and Research Group, Tau Gamma Phi has the highest number of recorded hazing deaths among all Filipino fraternities, with nineteen deaths as of September 30, 2024.

 Rivalry with Alpha Phi Omega

-Tau Gamma Phi has been involved in several fatal clashes with long-standing rival fraternity Alpha Phi Omega:
+Tau Gamma Phi has been involved in several fatal clashes with long-standing rival fraternity Alpha Phi Omega (APO):